Ethiopia arrests 2 journalists from

 Ababa, on Monday arrested Getachew Worku in connection

-story published in October alleging corruption in the town
+a story published in October alleging corruption in the town

 administration, according to Muluken Tesfaw, a reporter